The Brain Week

 The Brain Week is in its 24th edition in 2022.
 It is a scientific event that has grown considerably over the last twelve years.
 This is largely because we have been able to “see the brain thinks” thanks to all the advances in brain imaging.

-As a result, the brain has become a media organ, so to speak, whose activation images we have been able to see.
+As a result, the brain has become a media organ.
+So to speak, whose activation images we have been able to see.
 And as everyone is either interested or concerned about the functioning of their brain, more and more people have come to see us.

 The Brain Week is really about sharing with those who come to attend our scientific events.
 We can exchange on their questions and on the possible answers we can give them on the functioning of the brain and its driving role for the human being.